KxSystems/embedPy/README.md

 Both variadic and keyword arguments are available through the function interface.
 The functions in that table below will produce q functions which can be called with a variable number of positional and keyword arguments.

-There are three ways of creating variadic q functions from python callables, and for each of these a function returning either q data or python data can be created.
+There are three ways of creating variadic q functions from Python callables, and for each of these a function returning either q data or Python data can be created.

 ||returning Q|returning Python|
 |:---|:---|:---|